Dorothy's Dream|Rescued Pig - Farm Animal Rescue

 When people meet her, they are changed forever.

-Below is what Dorothy needs urgently for her family.
+Below is what Dorothy needs every week.

 Meals